-Top Ten Places to Unplug by Blake
+Top Ten Places to Unplug

 1. Vršič Pass, Julian Alps, Slovenia: The route from Kransjka Gora over the Vršič Pass to Primorska is one of the most dramatic mountain passes, and certainly the highest in Slovenia.
 The route sweeps up in a flurry of winding turns and ascents.
 Hundreds of Russian POW’s died to forge this road.
 Each turn is numbered with a marker, which is great for cyclists.